Coverage Analysis from the Command Line

 AppCoverageReport.htmlfile should appear in the same directory with the dotCover console runner.
 Open this file to explore the coverage results in your web browser.

-Open the generated coverage.xml file and edit ti to specify the configuration parameters.
+Open the generated coverage.xml file and specify the configuration parameters.
 For example, the configuration file can look as follows:

 <?xml version="1.0" encoding="utf-8"?> <AnalyseParams> <TargetExecutable>D:\Program Files\NUnit 2.6\bin\nunit-console.exe</TargetExecutable> <TargetArguments>D:\Projects\TheApplication\bin\Debug\AppTests.dll</TargetArguments> <Output>AppCoverageReport.html</Output> <ReportType>html</ReportType> </AnalyseParams>